Pratik-Doshi-99/pratik-doshi-99.github.io/_posts/2024-11-03-implementing-gpt.md

   - Transformers
 ---

-This article contains a conceptual explanation necessary for building a language model from scratch, using the decoder-only transformer architecture.
+This article contains a conceptual explanation, necessary for building a language model from scratch, using the decoder-only transformer architecture.
 It is based on Andrej's Karpathys [GPT from scratch](https://youtu.be/kCc8FmEb1nY?si=Rdc_bMOWquUdAUJ5).
 The code for this conceptual guide can be found [here.](https://github.com/Pratik-Doshi-99/mini-gpt)

 <!--